fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

     loop: false # repeat
 ```

-### Auto Abstract
+### Auto Excerpt

 :::tip
 Priority: Manually > Automatically

-If you don't set the Manual Abstract and you close the auto abstract, the abstract of article will be blank.
+If you don't set the Manual Excerpt and you close the auto abstract, the abstract of post will be blank.
 :::

 control the auto abstract：